Gerrard-YNWA/lua-file-lock/README.md

 ```
 try to get a read lock(F_RDLCK) by fnctl with cmd F_SETLK

-return 0 if set lock success, otherwise -1 returned with errmsg and errno
+return 0 if set lock success, otherwise nil returned with errmsg and errno

 ### write_lock()
 **syntax**